Mariessa-Pinto/mdia2109-week5-inclass-example/README.md

-# Test in different browsers see it scan trhoguh
+# Test in different browsers see it scan through

 ```
 npm run test:e2e